StanPreschlack/Operating-System-Scheduler/README.md

 sample input file text:
-3 <- first number is the number of processes, each line is a process 0 4 2 0 <- first number: PID, second: cpu time, third: IO time, fourth: arrival time 1 6 1 2
+3 <- first number is the number of processes, each line is a process 0 4 2 0 <- first number: PID, second: cpu time, third: IO time, fourth: arrival time\n 1 6 1 2\n
-2 8 4 3
+2 8 4 3\n

 this input will produce this output: with algorithm #2 (shortest time remaining)